ordina-jworks/ordina-jworks.github.io/_posts/2019-11-04-oracle-code-one.md

 The answer to the question "Is it even a good tech?" can be answered by advisory / research companies like Forrester or Gartner but because these are for-profit companies their suggestions might be skewed towards the companies which are already established / rich or more in the limelight.
-A better option might be to look at the [Thoughtworks Tech Radar](https://www.thoughtworks.com/radar){:target="_blank" rel="noopener noreferrer"} which is publicly available and provides an assesment of a whole array of modern technologies and determines if you should Adopt, Asses, Trial or Hold these.
+A better option might be to look at the [Thoughtworks Tech Radar](https://www.thoughtworks.com/radar){:target="_blank" rel="noopener noreferrer"} which is publicly available and provides an assesment of a whole array of modern technologies and determines if you should Adopt, Assess, Trial or Hold these.

 Moreover, you could argue that it's even better to extend the question to "Is this even a good tech *for our team*", in which case it's a good idea to [build your own tech radar](https://www.thoughtworks.com/radar/how-to-byor){:target="_blank" rel="noopener noreferrer"}
 which at JWorks we [also did](https://ordina-jworks.github.io/tech-radar){:target="_blank" rel="noopener noreferrer"}.

 ## Progressive Web Applications VS Native

-One of the few frontend (but still a bit Oracle) related talks was about PWA's, a topic which we are also starting to explore at Jworks, given by Marta Hawkins.
+One of the few frontend (but still a bit Oracle) related talks was about PWA's, a topic which we are also starting to explore at JWorks, given by Marta Hawkins.

 Ionic gives a good definition of a Progressive Web Application: